Submit Article

 What Were the Facts of This Case?

-At the time the bankruptcy petition was filed, the Defendant was ineligible for the DRS because he was a partner in a limited liability partnership known as Slae Holdings LLP (“SHL”).
-This ineligibility was linked to IRDA s 316(9)(e).
-At the first hearing on 14 September 2023, the Defendant indicated that he would take steps to have SHL struck off to become eligible for the DRS, and he also said he would attempt to negotiate a repayment plan with Maybank.
-The court adjourned the matter to allow these steps to be taken.
+At the initial court hearings, the defendant was ineligible for the DRS because he was a partner in a limited liability partnership, Slae Holdings LLP (SHL).
+The defendant said he would take steps to have SHL struck off to make himself eligible for the DRS, and he also attempted to negotiate a repayment plan with the claimant.
+However, the repayment plan never materialized, and the defendant eventually had SHL struck off.

 How Did the Court Analyse the Issues?